 One of Smenkhkare’s directives was to abandon the city of Akhetaten.
 Thebes became an administrative center.
 It was probably a reconciliation effort to atone for the changes of religion.
 This measure would retain the goodwill of the people.
 Smenkhkare may have reinstalled the familiar faces of gods like Amun, Mut, and Khonsu.

 The pharaohs who followed Akhenaten continued to reestablish the Theban cult and priesthood of Amen at Karnak, restoring Amen’s temples and inscriptions.
 They managed to revert Akhenaten’s brief change of cult, and largely abandoned the city that Akhenaten built.
-After Smenkhkare and Neferneferuaten, the eighteenth dynasty concluded with Tutankhamen, Ay, and Horemheb.
+After Smenkhkare and Neferneferuaten, the 18th dynasty concluded with Tutankhamen, Ay, and Horemheb.

-Succeeding to the throne as a boy, clergy used Tutankhamen to repudiate Akhenaten’s religious reforms.
+Succeeding to the throne as a boy, the clergy used Tutankhamen to repudiate Akhenaten’s religious reforms.
 However, later rulers continued to associate him with Akhenaten.
 Tutankhamen’s memory was suppressed and his statues were appropriated by other rulers, notably Horemheb.

 In contrast, Nefertiti may have been innovative in her approach to forming alliances.
 Suppiluliuma I (reigned c.
 1344-1322 BCE) was a king of the Hittites.
 Once he received a letter from the Egyptian queen.
 She asked the ruler to marry one of the king’s sons.
 This request was unusual as New Kingdom royal women did not marry foreign royalty.
 Nevertheless, the king missed his chance to bring Egypt into his empire.